FAQ

 How do I dispose of an ALPON X5 AI at end-of-life?

-The ALPON complies with the EU WEEE directive.
+The ALPON X5 AI complies with the EU WEEE directive.
 Do not dispose of it in unsorted household waste.
 Return the device through an authorized WEEE collection point, a local electronics recycler, or to Sixfab for responsible processing.
 Erase sensitive data from the NVMe SSD before disposal.

 Reach out through any of the channels below.
 For technical diagnostics, bring the LED state and a support bundle collected with the commands in the Troubleshooting guide.